 Step 4 – Access Tomcat in Browser

 Tomcat server works on port 8080 default.
 To access Tomcat on the web browser by connecting your server on port 8080.

 Finally we need to create user accounts to secure and access admin/manager pages.
 Edit conf/tomcat-users.xml file in your editor and paste inside <tomcat-users> </tomcat-users> tags.

 <!-- user manager can access only manager section --><role rolename=" manager-gui" /> <user username=" manager" password=" _SECRET_PASSWORD_" roles=" manager-gui" /> <!-- user admin can access manager and admin section both --><role rolename=" admin-gui" /> <user username=" admin" password=" _SECRET_PASSWORD_" roles=" manager-gui,admin-gui" />

-Finally if you feel that there are no need of Tomcat in your system, You can simply stop it using below command from tomcat home directory.
+Finally, if you feel that there are no need for Tomcat in your system, you can simply stop it using below command from tomcat home directory.

-I hope above steps will help you to setup Tomcat 7 on your server.
+I hope above steps will help you to set up Tomcat 7 on your server.
 Read our next article to Install Tomcat 7 on Ubuntu.
-Apache also has released Tomcat 8 (Beta) version, To install this beta release read artilce Install Tomcat 8 (Beta) in LInux
+Tomcat 8 stable release is also available to download.
+Read our next article to Install Tomcat 8 in Linux